-- 2-11.1.1 As discussed in this chapter, the building blocks of an administrative office building are the workstations and private offices.
+2-11.1.1 As discussed in this chapter, the building blocks of an administrative office building are the workstations and private offices.
 In new construction, the workstation arrangements should guide critical building dimensions such as bay spacing, exterior window mullions, floor depth, and building length.
-Floor plans should justify their configuration with the efficient layout of the workspace. - 2-11.1.2 In retrofit projects, the column spacing, floor depth, and building configuration will already be established.
+Floor plans should justify their configuration with the efficient layout of the workspace.

+2-11.1.2 In retrofit projects, the column spacing, floor depth, and building configuration will already be established.
 If the selected building has inefficient key elements such as floor depth and bay spacing, fewer workstations and office layouts can be accommodated than were planned for based on the raw area.
 In other words, this inefficiency in building configuration and layout has the effect of "driving up" the circulation and net-to-gross multipliers so that fewer personnel are able to occupy the same gross building area when compared to new facilities.
-The layout and capacity of existing electrical, communications, and other building system distribution systems may also limit the flexibility of the layout. - 2-11.1.3 Therefore, use the following process to determine if an existing facility can provide the required space and is appropriate for the administrative facility program:
+The layout and capacity of existing electrical, communications, and other building system distribution systems may also limit the flexibility of the layout.

+Therefore, use the following process to determine if an existing facility can provide the required space and is appropriate for the administrative facility program:

-Examine the existing facility and calculate its usable area.
+- Examine the existing facility and calculate its usable area.
 Usable area is defined as the net areas available to accommodate the net building area (steps 1 through 8 in Figure 2-1).
-This calculation should not include areas that are part of the net-to-gross multiplier (step 9 in Figure 2-1; see Paragraph 2-7 for a complete list of what is included in the net-to-gross multiplier).

-Compare this calculated usable area against the net building area of the space program to determine if the existing facility is large enough to accommodate the new program.

-For the reason of the inefficiencies described in Paragraph 2-12.1.2, the usable area provided by the existing facility must be larger than the net building area required by the space program.

-Carefully consider daylight availability, existing building systems distribution, ceiling clearances, egress stairs, toilet counts, and other similar building elements to ensure that a code-compliant, efficient, safe, and comfortable work environment can be provided.
+This calculation should not include areas that are part of the net-to-gross multiplier (step 9 in Figure 2-1; see the paragraph entitled, "Building Space" for a complete list of what is included in the net-to-gross multiplier). - Compare this calculated usable area against the net building area of the space program to determine if the existing facility is large enough to accommodate the new program. - The usable area provided by the existing facility must be larger than the net building area required by the space program. - Carefully consider daylight availability, existing building systems distribution, ceiling clearances, egress stairs, toilet counts, and other similar building elements to ensure that a code-compliant, efficient, safe, and comfortable work environment can be provided.

-- 2-11.1.4 Only permanent facilities should be considered for conversion to an Administrative Facility.
-Exceptions may be made for other buildings that are in excellent condition (determination of building condition will vary by Service and location), subject to the location determinants in Paragraph 2-9. - 2-11.1.5 Whether planning a conversion, alteration, addition, or new construction, barrier-free design requirements and AT requirements must be taken into account (see Paragraphs 3-9 and 3-10).
+2-11.1.4 Only permanent facilities should be considered for conversion to an Administrative Facility.
+Exceptions may be made for other buildings that are in excellent condition (determination of building condition will vary by Service and location), subject to the location determinants in the paragraph entitled, "Cost".

+2-11.1.5 Whether planning a conversion, alteration, addition, or new construction, barrier-free design requirements and AT requirements must be taken into account (see the paragraphs entitled, "Barrier-Free Design Requirements" and "Antiterrorism").